Ernest Kiiza: Career

 Beginning in 1994, he is the managing director of Ernest Publishers Limited, a family owned business in Masindi.
 Since 1998, he serves as the chairman of the Bunyoro Development Foundation.
 From 2002 until 2004, he served as the Speaker of Bunyoro Kitara Kingdom.
 He also has served as the managing director of Bunyoro Broadcasting Service, a radio station in Masindi, since 2001.
 Since 2010, he serves as the Chairman of the National Resistance Movement in Masindi Municipality.
 He also serves as the Chairman of Masindi Kitara Diocese Pillars Association, since 2011.
 In 2011, he successfully contested for the parliamentary seat of Masindi Municipality in the 9th Ugandan Parliament, running on the National Resistance Movement political party ticket.
 He won and is the incumbent Member of Parliament.
 On 15 August 2012, he was appointed State Minister for Bunyoro Affairs, in the Office of the Prime Minister.

-Other considerations
+Personal life

 Ernest Kiiza is married.
 He is of the Protestant faith.
 He belongs to the National Resistance Movement political party.